blurrycontour/zuul-gerrit/doc/source/drivers/gerrit.rst

 dependency support in any pipeline queues where such changes may appear.
 See :attr:`queue.allow-circular-dependencies` for information on how to configure this.

+Zuul interacts with Gerrit in up to three ways:

+* Receiving trigger events
+* Fetching source code
+* Reporting results

+Trigger events arrive over an event stream, either SSH (via the ``gerrit stream-events`` command) or a pub-sub protocol such as Kafka.

+Fetching source code may happen over SSH or HTTP.

+Reporting may happen over SSH or HTTP (strongly preferred).

+The appropriate connection methods must be configured to satisfy the interactions Zuul will have with Gerrit.
+The recommended configuration is to configure both SSH and HTTP access.

+The section below describes commond configuration settings.
+Specific settings for different connection methods follow.

 Connection Configuration
 ------------------------